1. Title and subtitle

 • Subtitle fits Apple's 30-character limit.

-• No unverifiable claims like best or #1.
+• No unverifiable claims like best, #1, or guaranteed.

 2. Keyword field